iamkishorekumar-17/supermarket-sales-analysis/README.md

 ## 🥧 Payment Method Distribution
 ![Payment](images/payment.png)

- Important Points Discussed
+## 🔹 Key Insights

-* Food & Beverages line sold the most
+- Food & beverages has the highest sales
-* Health & Beauty line sold the least
+- Health & beauty has the lowest sales
-* Highest sales in Month 1
-* Sales decrease in Month 2 but rise in Month 3
+- Sales drop in Month 2 and recover in Month 3
-* The most popular payment method is e-wallet
+- E-wallet is the most used payment method

  Conclusion

 This project illustrates how data analysis can be leveraged for gaining insights about sales data and consumer behavior.
 This project showcases how data analysis can provide valuable insights from sales data.